A balance transfer can be a valuable tool for managing credit card debt more effectively.

 Across the board low APR rate of 13.99%

-Annual fee waived in first two years
+Annual fee waived in the first two years

 Available across Canada, including Quebec